top of page

 happy young woman hiker with backpack and stick in forest from adobe stock.jpg

-Inspire's free internship program empowers teens and college/university undergraduates to become outstanding nature educators, inspiring K-5th graders to connect with the great outdoors as our living classroom.
-We welcome outgoing, creative, responsible, dependable, constant learners to intern with us in forest camps.
+Inspire's free internship program empowers teens and college/university undergraduates to become outstanding nature educators who inspire K-5th graders to connect with the great outdoors as our living classroom.
+We welcome outgoing, creative, responsible, dependable, constant learners to intern with us in nature camps.
 Enjoy a great opportunity to gain experience!

-Inspire's Call of the Wild Camps have intern openings for camp counselor and assistant camp director in Summer 2024.
+Inspire's Call of the Wild Camps have intern openings for Nature Camp Counselor Interns in spring 2025 camps and summer 2025 camps.

-High School Students: Seasonal unpaid internships in Oakland, Berkeley, and Cupertino/Los Altos Hills are available for 9th-12th graders, including summer internships for 8th graders entering 9th grade in the fall.
+High School Students: Seasonal unpaid internships in Oakland, Berkeley, Cupertino/Los Altos Hills, and Vacaville are available for 9th-12th graders, including summer internships for 8th graders entering 9th grade in the fall.

 OUSD: Paid summer internships are also available to students participating in the Oakland Unified School District (OUSD) Exploring College, Career and Community Options (ECCCO) program.
-Applications are now closed for the Summer 2024 ECCCO program.
+Inspire's intern opening is also in OUSD's Grouptrail website to apply for the Summer 2025 ECCCO program, which must be completed in addition to the application here.

-College and University Students: Unpaid internships in East Bay and Cupertino are available for freshmen, sophomores, juniors, and seniors enrolled in relevant college and university coursework.
+College and University Students: Unpaid internships in Oakland, Berkeley, Cupertino/Los Altos Hills, and Vacaville are available for freshmen, sophomores, juniors, and seniors enrolled in relevant college and university coursework.
 Contact us for details about coordinating our free internship program with your college or university's course credit.

 ~*~